Registration required for all events, unless otherwise noted. Registration will open in February. Back to Top

 Francis Moon MS '64, PhD '67(Joseph C. Ford Professor of Engineering Emeritus, Mechanical and Aerospace Engineering)

-Associate Professor, Mechanical and Aerospace Engineering, Associate Professor, Computing & Information Science)
+Hod Lipson (Associate Professor, Mechanical and Aerospace Engineering, Associate Professor, Computing & Information Science)

 Andrew Ruina (Professor, Mechanical & Aerospace Engineering)